unoplatform/uno/doc/articles/controls/TextBox.md

 |	Url	|	Indicates a Uniform Resource Identifier (URI).
 This can include URL, File, or File Transfer Protocol (FTP) formats.	|	InputTypes.ClassText OR InputTypes.TextVariationUri	|	UIKeyboardType.Url	|

 	* Workaround

+## Controlling the Keyboard on iOS

+If a view needs to keep the keyboard opened when tapping on it, use the `Uno.UI.Controls.Window.SetNeedsKeyboard` attached property.